-1 This is sometimes labelled sophistication, engagement, attention, or knowledge; in this paper, I treat these terms as essentially synonymous.
+^{1.} This is sometimes labeled sophistication, engagement, attention, or knowledge; in this article, I treat these terms as essentially synonymous.
 A more formal definition follows shortly.

 The impact of awareness varies substantially across groups.
-Awareness is associated with particularly large increases in liberal attitudes among Black, Jewish, secular, and LGBT voters, and in conservative attitudes among evangelical Protestants.
+Awareness is associated with particularly large increases in liberal attitudes among Black, Jewish, secular, and LGBT (lesbian, gay, bisexual, and transgender) voters, and in conservative attitudes among evangelical Protestants.
 In contrast, the evidence is mixed for gender, veteran, and Hispanic identities, and there is no evidence that Asian respondents' views vary with engagement.
-In most cases, though, the findings show that the identity-to-politics link - and thus the attitudinal differences between social groups - is conditional on political awareness.
+In most cases, though, the findings show that the identity-to-politics link-and thus the attitudinal differences between social groups-is conditional on political awareness.